-All educators qualifiations meet the Australian Children's Education and Care Quality Authority requirement.
-We also ensure ALL educators hold a First Aid qualification for early childhood education and care as well as child protection training.
+All educators qualifications meet the Australian Children's Education and Care Quality Authority requirements.
+We also ensure ALL educators hold a first aid qualification for Early Childhood Education and Care as well as child protection training.
 Working with Children Checks are completed on all educators before commencement of their employment.